awsdocs/aws-cdk-guide/doc_source/context.md

 $ cdk context --clear
 ```

 Only context values stored in `cdk.context.json` can be reset or cleared\.
 The AWS CDK does not touch other context files\.
-To protect a context value from being reset by the AWS CDK using these commands, then, you might copy the value to `cdk.json`\.
+To protect a context value from being reset using these commands, then, you might copy the value to `cdk.json`\.

 ## Example<a name="context_example"></a>